Updated September 2023

 The dozen or so estate agents who spoke to this newspaper agreed with the president of their association.
 “This will be one of the worst summers ever,” said one of them, while another assured us that prices have stagnated completely over recent months.
 Other agencies in the sector confirmed this.

 13.07.08 - 12:34 - ALMUDENA NOGUES - MALAGA

 CREDIT CRUNCH - Repossession cases heard by Marbella courts multiply eightfold in a year 26.05.08 – 17:46 –M.J.
 CRUZADO | MARBELLA

 If you want an idea of the economic situation of a town, pay a visit to the local courthouse.
-The fewer money people have, the more conflicts are taken before the judges.
+The less money people have, the more conflicts are taken before the judges.
 In the last year, the number of cases of unpaid mortgages presented to the Marbella courts has multiplied by eight.

 “This is a symptom that all is not well because the mortgage is the last thing people stop paying”, says Alfredo Martínez of Ausbanc Consumo, the Association of Bank Service Users.
 According to statistics released by the Marbella courts, in the first three months of 2007, banks filed an average of one case a month; now this average has gone up to eight.
 Falling back on three or four mortgage repayment installments is enough for a bank to initiate legal action, which more often than not ends with the property being put up for auction.

 Worst to come